Bake Play Smile

 The ingredient for brownies made with mini solid chocolate Easter eggs.

-• mini solid Easter eggs - in this recipe I have used plain solid mini chocolate eggs, however, you can use mini filled eggs in your favourite flavours (like caramel, Turkish delight, peppermint, Crunchie and more!)
+• Mini solid chocolate Easter eggs - adds melty pockets of sweetness.
+I used plain solid mini chocolate eggs, however, you can use mini filled eggs in your favourite flavours (like caramel, Turkish delight, peppermint, Crunchie and more!)

-This is the easiest one-bowl, no-mess brownie recipe.
+This is the easiest one-bowl brownie recipe.
 You're going to love how quick and easy it is!

 Caster sugar and cocoa in a bowl.